watilde/chest/README.md

 # Chest

-Put specified config file in chest
+Put your config files in chest

 ## Install